MindyKKyan/HKUST-MScIT-24Fall/README.md

-Here's how you can organize your README for your GitHub:

----

 # MScIT24HKUST - Coursework Repository

 This repository contains the course materials, assignments, and projects for my MSc in Information Technology at HKUST.
 Below is a summary of the courses taken in the first semester (SEM 1), with relevant details about assignments, projects, and exams.